Reticle Ion Beam Sputter Deposition System

 Precise Thickness Control

-In-situ optical monitoring is available through Angstrom’s Apex optical monitoring package.
+In-situ optical monitoring and control is available through Angstrom’s optical monitoring & control package.
 Our unique design allows for direct or indirect monitoring of the variable angle stage, eliminating the need for tooling factors or a witness glass changer.
-Learn more about Apex here.
+Learn more about the Optical Monitoring & Control package here.

 In-situ ellipsometry provides critical information on the performance of an optical film while it is being deposited.
 Layer termination from ellipsometric data is fully integrated to Aeres.
 A variety of multi-wavelength and spectroscopic ellipsometry solutions are available with the ion beam sputter deposition system.